nfoxdev/nfCustomEnvHelper/README.md

   - F5: runs startup.prg

-If you have a common config routine you want to run on all your projects, just include it editing afterstartup.
+If you have a common config routine you want to run on all your projects, just include it in "afterstartup".

 *------------------------------------------------------------------------------*